100 Incredibly Useful Travel Tips for Visiting Vancouver

 9. Although there are some sketchy areas with a higher drug use and crime rate, for the most part the majority of the city is very safe to explore, even if you’re traveling alone.

 10. The Vancouver International Airport is the perfect springboard if you’re looking to explore more of British Columbia.
-You can catch flights into the interior, to the north, and to Vancouver Island.
+You can catch flights to the interior, to the north, and to Vancouver Island.

 Where to stay in Vancouver